PhillipDiCarlo/VRCVerify/README.md

 - Improved RabbitMQ reliability: both services auto-reconnect after broker restarts/idle disconnects; publishes retry and use persistent delivery.
 - Ephemeral "pending verification" records with background cleanup of expired requests.
 - REST and VRChat API TTL caches to reduce rate-limit pressure and speed up repeated checks.
+- Checker-side outage-aware responses and background relogin scheduling for expired or failed VRChat sessions.
+- VRChat API connect/read timeout controls to prevent the checker from hanging during login or lookups.

 See the sections below for details and configuration.